Projects Abroad in Thailand

 - Arrival Airport: Krabi (KBV) or Phuket (HKT) for an extra fee

 The first impression you get when you disembark from the plane in Thailand is how warm and humid the weather is.
 Krabi Province is hot and tropical all year round, and it may take a few days to adjust.
-However, by choosing to take part in an overseas voluntary work placement with Projects Abroad in Thailand, you can feel reassured that our team of staff will help you settle in and give you time to adapt to your new surroundings.
+However, by choosing to take part in a volunteer program with Projects Abroad in Thailand, you can feel reassured that our team of staff will help you settle in and give you time to adapt to your new surroundings.

 Most volunteers change planes in Bangkok and it is worth checking before starting your journey if you should collect your luggage in Bangkok and re-check it for the flight to Krabi or Phuket, or if it will go straight through.

 Some volunteers choose to travel to Krabi overland, especially if traveling in Thailand before joining one of our projects.
 This is not a problem.
 We will simply put you in touch with one of our local staff to arrange meeting you at a hostel or the bus station in Krabi for example.

 From the airport we will take you to your accommodation.
 Volunteers on the Conservation Project live in shared bungalows at a resort in Ao Nang, about 20km from the airport.
 The resort has air conditioning, Wi-Fi, and a pool that volunteers can use.
 Typically, volunteers on our Care and Teaching Projects live with local host families, but you can also choose to stay at the resort, even if you are not participating in the Conservation Project.